clovis1122/adventofai/day-10-poster-generator/instructions.md

 - location
 - event_type

+Additional notes:

-Generate the poster as a single HTML file using JS and CSS as needed.
+- Generate the poster as a single HTML file using JS and CSS as needed.

-Additionally, the recipe should use conditional logic based on event_type.
+- Additionally, the recipe should use conditional logic based on event_type.